A brief history

 Scaling is in our DNA.
 It's been what we've been trying to do since the outset.

 Since 2010 we've scaled to be running a portfolio of seven hospitality businesses that are the location where our young people get their training and work experience, but also where we generate the funds to do this work.
-Over 70% of our revenue comes through our own earned business revenue, but we're aiming for complete financial self-sufficiency in 2018 once our flagship site, Cromwell STREAT, is fully operational.
-This will be our first major goal met - to be helping 365 young people each year and completely self-funded.
+Over 70% of our revenue comes through our own earned business revenue, but we're aiming for complete financial self-sufficiency in 2020, this will be our first major goal met - to be helping 365 young people each year and completely self-funded.
 Though we have dreams of helping way more young people, and want to be working with 1,095 young people each year by 2022.